Calvin and Hobbes: Publication and syndication

-During Watterson's first sabbatical from the strip, Universal Press Syndicate continued to charge newspapers full price to re-run old Calvin and Hobbes strips.
-Few editors approved of the move, but the strip was so popular that they had no choice but to continue to run it for fear that competing newspapers might pick it up and draw its fans away.
-Watterson returned to the strip in 1992 with plans to produce his Sunday strip as an unbreakable half of a newspaper or tabloid page.
-This made him only the second cartoonist since Garry Trudeau to have sufficient popularity to demand more space and control over the presentation of his work.

-Watterson took a second sabbatical from April 3 through December 31, 1994.
-His return came with an announcement that Calvin and Hobbes would be concluding at the end of 1995.
-Stating his belief that he had achieved everything that he wanted to within the medium, he announced his intention to work on future projects at a slower pace with fewer artistic compromises.
+As the strip grew in popularity, the syndicate expressed strong interest in merchandising the characters and expanding into other media.
+By 1991, Watterson secured a contract granting him legal control over the strip and all future licensing arrangements.
+After gaining creative control, Watterson relocated to New Mexico and largely disappeared from public engagements, refusing to attend ceremonies for the cartooning awards he won.

-The final strip ran on Sunday, December 31, 1995, depicting Calvin and Hobbes sledding down a snowy hill after a fresh snowfall with Calvin exclaiming "Let's go exploring!"
+In 1994, Watterson announced that Calvin and Hobbes would conclude at the end of 1995.
+He stated that he had achieved his intended goals within the medium.
+The final strip ran on Sunday, December 31, 1995, depicting Calvin and Hobbes sledding down a hill after a fresh snowfall, with Calvin delivering the final lines: "It's a magical world, Hobbes, ol' buddy...
+Let's go exploring!"

 Speaking to NPR in 2005, animation critic Charles Solomon opined that the final strip "left behind a hole in the comics page that no strip has been able to fill."
+After the strip concluded, it was described as "the last great newspaper comic".